satya164/satya164.github.io/src/posts/001-automated-release-on-github-actions/page.md

 date: 2023-11-02
 ---

-[Release It!](https://github.com/release-it/release-it) is a tool to automate releases for npm packages.
-It can be used to automatically bump the version, generate changelog, create a git tag, push the changes to the repository, and publish the package to npm.
+There are many tools available to automate the release process for npm packages, such as [lerna-lite](https://github.com/lerna-lite/lerna-lite) for monorepos, [Release It!](https://github.com/release-it/release-it) for single packages etc. They can be used to automatically bump the version and generate changelog based on the commit messages using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), create a GitHub release, create a git tag, and publish the package to npm etc.

-The version bump and changelog generation is based on the commit messages.
-It uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) by default.
+Generally, the release process is triggered manually by running a command on local machine.
+But automating the release process on GitHub Actions can be more convenient.

 This guide documents how to configure GitHub Actions to automatically release npm packages on every commit using `release-it`.
+However, these steps can be adapted to other similar tools as well.

 ## Step 1